FaultyTwo/MAX51X-arduino-lib/README.md

 # MAX51X
-An Arduino library for MAX517/MAX518/MAX519, 8-bit DAC I2C with R2R Outputs
+An Arduino library for MAX517/MAX518/MAX519, 8-bit DAC I2C with R2R Outputs.

+For technical details, please refer to the [datasheet.](https://datasheets.maximintegrated.com/en/ds/MAX517-MAX519.pdf)

 ## Overview
 MAX51X is a complete Arduino library for MAX517/MAX518/MAX519.

-Differences between each devices:<br>
+**Differences between each devices:**<br>
 - MAX517: Only has 1 DAC, reference voltage can be adjusted.
 - MAX518: Have 2 DACs, reference voltage is the same as supply voltage for the device.
 - MAX519: Have 2 DACs, both reference voltage can be adjusted to each own DACs.